stoplightio/elements/docs/getting-started/dev-portal/react.md

 Learn how to quickly get started with Elements Dev Portal in a React project.

+## Create React App Template

+We've created a Create React App template, which allows you to create a brand new Elements Dev Portal website in React without any additional setup.

+Simply run:

+`npx create-react-app my-dir --template @stoplight/elements-dev-portal`.

+Then run `cd my-dir` and `yarn start` and you will see a basic Elements Dev Portal website in the browser.

 ## Usage

 1. First, install the elements-dev-portal package with NPM/Yarn.